broadinstitute/seqr/deploy/ec2/README-ec2.md

   `export PYTHONPATH=$(pwd)`
   `python2.7 manage.py migrate`

 0. Load reference data - genes, population variation, etc.
 This will take ~20 minutes (a sequence of progress bars will show).
    `python2.7 manage.py load_resources`

 0. Create superuser(s).
 This user will have access to all xBrowse projects on your development instance.
    `python2.7 manage.py createsuperuser   # it will ask you to create a username and password`

-Things are mostly set up now, but the public DNS of this machine in a web browser - you actually won't be able to connect.
+Things are mostly set up now, but if you try to load the public DNS of this machine in a web browser - you actually won't be able to connect.
 One final hack is in order.
 We need to loosen the machine's SELinux and firewall rules so it can accept public traffic:

     `iptables -F && iptables -A FORWARD -j REJECT && /etc/init.d/iptables save`

 Now visit your public DNS again, and you should see the familiar xBrowse homepage.

 ## Load Test Data

 However, this instance does not have any data loaded.
 We'll load a test project now.

 0. Initialize the 1kg example project:
    `python2.7 manage.py add_project 1kg`

 0. Populate project with data from the test project directory:
    `python2.7 manage.py load_project_dir 1kg /mnt/data/projects/1kg_project`

 0. To load the VCF data:
    `python2.7 manage.py load_project 1kg`